 s a wedding photographer, I strive to create a product for my clients that evokes memory and emotion.
 While still images can bring couples back to the emotions they felt during their session or on a wedding day, I was looking for a way to truly make those moments come alive!

 The idea of adding videography to my list of tasks for a session or wedding seemed daunting.
 Adding multiple images of the same moment to a gallery seemed repetitive.
 The solution I found?
 GIFs!
 Creating a GIF became an easy way to show snippets of motion in my galleries, without changing much about how I was shooting.
 By simply capturing a few burst sequences during a session, I am able to quickly and easily make small stop motion GIFs that round out my galleries and complete the love story I’m trying to tell!

+Creating a unique client gallery experience with GIFs is easy!
 CloudSpot has GIF integration, meaning my GIFs are seamlessly delivered in a client’s gallery, the same as any other image.
-You can even set a GIF as the cover image of a gallery, meaning the client is greeted with an impressive, moving image before reliving the memories of their day.
+You can upload your GIF as an image within a gallery or set a GIF as the main cover image of a gallery, meaning the client is greeted with an impressive, moving image before reliving the memories of their day.
 I’ve found plenty of motion during a wedding day that I’ve turned into GIFs: toasting glasses, a first kiss, a slow dance, or even guests jumping to music!

 Step 1: Edit and sync settings to all photos in Lightroom before assembling your .GIF